yeahbutstill/kelas-coding-spring-boot/spring-in-depth/Step12.md

 public class SpringIn5StepsApplication {

     // What are the beans?
-    // What are the dependencies of a bean?
+    // What are the dependencies of a entity?
     // Where to search for beans? => No need

     public static void main(String[] args) {